 The Jaws movies may be dated now, but for so many of us over a certain age this movie franchise left an indelible impact on our psyches and how we came to fear, almost demonise, these apex predators of the deep.

 The film opens on a New England beach on Amity Island in Summer.
-Amongst the dunes, some carefree teenagers enjoy their youth as waves crash against the shore and a drunk young man exchanges flirtatious smiles with a comely blond.
+Amongst the dunes around a fire, some carefree teenagers enjoy their youth as waves crash against the shore.
+One drunk young man flirts silently with a comely blond lady.

 Suddenly, she bolts for the sea for a spot of skinny dipping.
 The drunk guy stumbles after in chase.
 By the time she dives into the water he tumbles into a stupor.
 Now, swimming in suspiciously bright moonlight, the blond girl realises something has gotten her leg.

 She screams.
 Her bone-chilling screeches of ‘help’ fall on deaf ears as an unseen creature devours her from below.
 My blood curdles.
 She shrieks and cries, waving helplessly whilst some creature below has sunken its teeth into the damson and rams her through the water.

 It was this moment in the movie that the six-year-old me would scurry behind the sofa until the end of the scene.
 This traumatic introduction to sharks virtually scarred myself and others for life.